North Shore Channel: Geography

-Surrounded by parks and steep, wooded banks, - and the 18 hole Canal Shores Golf Course in parts of Wilmette and Evanston - the canal provides a corridor for local wildlife.
+Surrounded by parks and steep, wooded banks, and the 18-hole Canal Shores Golf Course in parts of Wilmette and Evanston, the canal provides a corridor for local wildlife.

 In 1999, the system of which the canal is a part was named a Civil Engineering Monument of the Millennium (as part of the Chicago wastewater system) by the American Society of Civil Engineers (ASCE).

-General Recreation
+General recreation

 Since the water quality improvement, fishing has become possible in the Channel.
 Bass and crappie are abundant, especially at the confluence of the Channel and the North Branch of the Chicago River, where the waterfall aerates the water.
 Canoeing and kayaking are allowed, with several put-in points along the length.

 In recent years the Channel has also become a popular rowing venue.
 It is home to the Chicago Rowing Foundation and the Loyola Academy and New Trier High School teams.
 The Channel is a great place for rowing due to its high banks that act as a shelter from the wind.
 The northern part of the Channel has hosted the University of Wisconsin and Syracuse University men's rowing teams for dual meets in 2016 and 2019.

 In addition to water navigation, both walking and biking paths follow along nearly the entire length of the Channel.
 The Evanston-Wilmette Community Golf Course ("Canal Shores") plays along a stretch of the Channel of about 1 mi, and two par-3 holes play across it.

 North Shore Channel Trail

 The North Shore Channel Trail is a multi-use trail that starts at Lincoln Square near West Lawrence Avenue and North Francisco Avenue and stops in Evanston at Green Bay Road.
+Proposals are being considered to complete the final mile and a half of the trail, which would connect the path to Gillson Park at the Wilmette lakefront.

-Several improvements are expected to be completed in the fall of 2019, including the Lincoln Village Pedestrian Bicycle Bridge and the 312 RiverRun and its Riverview Bridge.
+Several recent improvements were completed in 2019, including the Lincoln Village Pedestrian Bicycle Bridge and just past where the channel merges with the north branch of the Chicago River, the 312 RiverRun and its Riverview Bridge.
 Other attractions along the trail include the Skokie Northshore Sculpture Park, which boasts over 60 large sculptures along the channel, the Evanston Ecology Center, and the Ladd Arboretum.
+As of July 2023, construction has begun on a skate park at Twiggs Park along the trail.